Sam the Sham: Breakthrough hit

-Further successes

 The Pharaohs' next releases – "Ju Ju Hand" (No. 26 US, Canadian No. 31) and "Ring Dang Doo" – were minor successes.

+New lineup and second hit

 In late 1965, 11 months after "Wooly Bully", David A. Martin, Jerry Patterson, Ray Stinnett, and Butch Gibson left over a financial dispute.

-Sam's manager, Leonard Stogel, discovered Tony Gee & The Gypsys at the Metropole Cafe in Times Square, New York City.
-The band were Tony "Butch" Gerace (bass guitar and vocals), Frankie Carabetta (keyboards, saxophone and vocals), Billy Bennett (drums and percussion), and Andy Kuha (guitar and vocals).
-This new set of Pharaohs recorded "Li'l Red Riding Hood".
-On the Hot 100, "Lil' Red Riding Hood" began its two-week peak at No. 2 the week of August 6, 1966, just as another fairy tale title, "The Pied Piper" by Crispian St. Peters, was ending its three-week peak at No. 4.
-The track did even better by Cash Box Magazines reckoning, reaching No. 1 the same week.
-It sold over one million copies, and was awarded a gold disc.
-It also reached No. 2 on the Canadian RPM Magazine chart on August 22, 1966.
+Sam's manager, Leonard Stogel, discovered Tony Gee & the Gypsys at the Metropole Cafe in Times Square, New York City, and brought them on as the new Pharaohs.
+The band, besides Sam, was Tony "Butch" Gerace (bass guitar and vocals), Frankie Carabetta (keyboards, saxophone and vocals), Billy Bennett (drums and percussion), and Andy Kuha (guitar and vocals).
+This new set of Pharaohs recorded "Lil' Red Riding Hood".
+On the Hot 100, "Lil' Red Riding Hood" began its two-week peak at No. 2 the week of August 6, 1966, just as another fairy tale title, Crispian St. Peters' "The Pied Piper", ended its third and final week there at No. 4.

 A series of mostly novelty tunes followed, all on the MGM label, keeping the group on the charts into 1967.
 Titles included "The Hair on My Chinny Chin Chin" (US No. 22, Canadian No. 13), "How Do You Catch a Girl" (US No. 27, Canadian No. 12), "I Couldn't Spell !!*@!", and "Oh That's Good, No That's Bad" (US No. 54).

+Post-Pharaohs career

+In late 1966, three women, Fran Curcio, Lorraine Gennaro, and Jane Anderson, joined as the Shamettes.
+The group traveled to Asia as Sam the Sham & the Pharaohs and the Shamettes and released the album titled The Sam the Sham Revue (originally to be titled Nefertiti by Sam the Sham and the Pharaohs, which is printed on the inside record labels).
+Samudio also released a solo album in late 1967, titled Ten of Pentacles.

+In 1970, Samudio went off on his own, and in 1971, issued an Atlantic album called Sam, Hard and Heavy.
+He also wrote the liner notes on the album, which won the Grammy Award for Best Album Notes in 1972.
+The album featured Duane Allman on guitar, the Dixie Flyers, and the Memphis Horns.
+He formed a new band in 1974.
+In the late 1970s, he worked with baritone saxophonist Joe Sunseri and his band, based in New Orleans.
+The early 1980s found Samudio working with Ry Cooder and Freddy Fender on the soundtrack for the film The Border.